 An Affiliate of a Member may also become a Member if the Affiliate satisfies the qualifications for membership.

-The Affiliate applying for membership must disclose all of its Affiliates that are WECC Members and the Classes to which the Affiliates belong.
+An entity applying for membership must disclose all of its Affiliates that are WECC Members and the Classes to which the Affiliates belong.
 Every Member will promptly notify WECC whenever it becomes, or ceases to be, an Affiliate of any other Member.

 Affiliates may be members of the same Class; however, a group of Affiliates within a single Class may only have one vote in any WECC forum.
 Except as set forth in the Reliability Standards Development Procedures, a group of Affiliates within a single Class may, by providing at least three (3) business days written notice to the Secretary, split their single vote equally among all Affiliates or designate a single Affiliate as the group’s voting Member.